sergueyarellano/tddpractice/docs/b.part2.md

 We also set up a sample unit test and started running our test suites in watch mode.

-In part three we focus on BDD testing with a use case
+In part 3 we focus on BDD testing with a use case.